(We're cool!) (Me, too!) Season 4

 - Time Machine: Melvin uses a "Time Toad", on which can be powered using peanut butter.
 The boys would end up using his machine throughout the series with varying results.

 - Toilet Humour: "The Terrifying Perilous Misfortune of the T.P.
 Mummy", in spades.
+For example, the thing that ends up saving the day is an oversized toilet called T.U.R.D.S.

 - Toilet Paper Prank: In "The Terrifying Perilous Misfortune of the T.P.
 Mummy", George and Harold cross the line by putting toilet paper everywhere.
-Mr. Krupp had them banned from the toilet paper store after that incident.
+Mr. Krupp had them banned from the toilet paper store after the incident.

 - Took a Level in Jerkass: Jessica and the student body during the Butt-erfly invasion.
 Under Jessica's orders, they willingly throw George, Harold and Melvin out of the cafeteria to allow them to be eaten after they learn that they were responsible for the butt-erflies' creation.
 None of them face any repercussions afterwards.

 - Took a Level in Kindness: Most of the Jerome Horwitz Elementary staff, if you can believe it.
-Yes, they still have their Jerkass moments (especially if theyre the Monster of the Week for that episode), and of course have low tolerance for George and Harolds shenanigans, but they are nowhere NEAR as cruel as they were in the books.
+Yes, they still have their Jerkass moments (especially if theyre the Monster of the Week for that episode), and of course have low tolerance for George and Harolds shenanigans, but they are nowhere near as cruel as they were in the books.
 They're honestly more hilariously incompetent than all-out Sadist Teachers.

 - Trademark Favorite Food: Episode 6 shows us that Krupp has a rather... bizarre one; guacamole.
-Its to the point that he cant help himself if its placed in front of him... even if its clearly spoiled.
+Its to the point that he can't help himself if its placed in front of him... even if its clearly spoiled.

 - Trash the Set: In Episode 11 of season 3, Krupp programs Melvin's security system, Laser Lightmare, to ruin everyone's fun which results in the complete annihilation of the summer camp.